 Methods for making Keto Eggnog Homemade

 There are numerous ways to make keto eggnog.
 With the standard being raw and cured…!
-But considering the fact that takes roughly fourteen days I went for the cooked route.
+But because it takes roughly fourteen days, I went for the cooked route.

 Also, I’ve chosen folded egg whites at the end.
 Although it’s the original way, I’m just not too keen on the added frothiness.
-I merely like my keto eggnog thick and creamy, like the majority of commercial variations out there.
+I merely like my keto eggnog thick and creamy, like most commercial variations out there.

 But when that’s your thing, do it: before serving, beat your egg whites till soft peaks form and fold them in to the eggnog.
-However, remember that if you have leftovers, the egg-whites are going to separate.
+However, remember that if you have leftovers, the egg-whites will separate.

 Share the image below to your Pinterest board if you like this Keto Eggnog Recipe!

 - 2 cups of nut milk, unsweetened macadamia or almond

 - 2 cups of heavy cream or coconut milk

 - 6 egg yolks, organic if possible

 - 1/2-3/4 cup of erythritol or xylitol allulose